mlycore/awesome-kubecon/README.md

 # KubeConTags
-KCT is the briefcase of KubeCon Tags, aiming at providing fast search by speech topic catogaries
+KCT is the briefcase of KubeCon Tags, aiming at providing fast search by speech topic catogaries.